neguizabal/PDFManagerReadMe/README.md

 # What Is This
 ---
-PDFManager is a program made by Broward Health's Local Friendly IT Team(Field Services FTW) to help with the basic needs of working with PDF files.
+PDFManager is a program made by ~~_REDACTED_~~ Local Friendly IT Team(Field Services FTW) to help with the basic needs of working with PDF files.

 It is meant to merge PDFs, remove pages from PDFs, rotate pages within PDFs, append a screenshot (PNG Image Specifically), and add already existing PDF pages to duplicate or take from one PDF to put in another one.